fisher60/League_of_Legends_Analysis/README.md

 # Installation
 1. clone this rep

-2. create a virtualenv and activate
+2. create a virtualenv named "venv" (for gitignore) and activate

 3. `pip install -r requirements.txt`

+### To Run
+1. Activate virtual env

+2. run `python -m league_analysis [command]` from root dir. *"command" is the name of the action to perform, in order to run the regression function use the command `python -m league_analysis regression`*